etn-ccis/blui-react-auth-shared/docs/API.md

 ### Type Declaration

 -   **mode** (optional): _`'dialog' | 'message-box' | 'both' | 'none'`_
     -   Sets whether to show login error messages via a pop-up dialog, an inline message box, both, or neither.
+When setting this to 'none' make sure that you are communicating important errors to users in some other way.
     -   Default: 'dialog'
 -   **dismissible** (optional): _`boolean`_
     -   Sets whether the message box can be user dismissed.
 For use with the `message-box` and `both` modes.